OishikStudio/Oishik-Keyboard/README.md

 * __How to enable glide typing__: There is no glide typing built into this app, but you can load compatible libraries: Go to advanced settings -> _load gesture typing library_ and point to a file (setting not available in _nouserlib_ version).
 You can extract the file from GApps packages ("_swypelibs_"), or download one [here](https://github.com/erkserkserks/openboard/tree/master/app/src/main/jniLibs).
 Make sure to use the correct version (app will tell you in the dialog to load the library).
   * __Glide typing is not working after loading a library__: Possibly the download was corrupted, or you downloaded the wrong file.
 If you get a "_unknown file_" confirmation popup, it is likely you are not using the correct file (or you might be using a different version of the library).
 In rare cases, there might be crashes when the file is not in internal storage, or some [Samsung-specific problems](https://stackoverflow.com/a/75286899).
 * __German layout with / without umlauts__: _German (Germany)_ layout has umlauts, _German_ layout doesn't
-* __Spell checker is not checking all languages in multilingual typing__: Make sure you actually enabled HeliBoard spell checker.
+* __Spell checker is not checking all languages in multilingual typing__: Make sure you actually enabled Oishik Keyboard spell checker.
 Usually it can be found in System Settings -> System -> Languages -> Advanced -> Spell Checker, but this may depend on Android version.
 * __What is the _nouserlib_ version?__: The normal version (_release_) allows the user to provide a library for glide typing.
 Running code that isn't supplied with the app is _dynamic code loading_, which is a security risk.
 Android Studio warns about this:
   > Dynamically loading code from locations other than the application's library directory or the Android platform's built-in library directories is dangerous, as there is an increased risk that the code could have been tampered with.
 Applications should use loadLibrary when possible, which provides increased assurance that libraries are loaded from one of these safer locations.
 Application developers should use the features of their development environment to place application native libraries into the lib directory of their compiled APKs.